 More like brain dead zombie as I trudged along during the stenciling process.
 So what happened?

 Yes, you read that right.
+This includes the original wall painting, but not the wainscoting.
 Stenciling was single-handedly one of the most exhausting and tedious projects I have ever done and, truthfully, we have had our fair share of exhausting, tedious, and took-way-longer-than-we-thought projects.
 This one was especially grueling, however, because of its repetitiveness.

 What went wrong?

-First, for a room this size, you still only have one stencil, and you can only do one 20×24 inch area at a time.
-The stencil that I chose required a bit of overlap to lay straight.
-It was designed that way which actually seems like a good idea.
-However, you can’t lay a stencil down over fresh paint, so we developed a system where we alternated from one side of the room to the other to stencil.
-When doing this on a ladder, or in corners, it made it more difficult.
+Worse, you can’t lay a stencil down over fresh paint, so we developed a system where we alternated from one side of the room to the other to stencil.
+When doing this on a ladder, or in corners, it is much more difficult to move around.

 Here’s the thing.